Sinister Six: Marvel 1602

-An alternate universe iteration of the Sinister Six from Earth-311 called the Sinister Sextet appears in The Amazing Spider-Man (vol. 4) #1, consisting of Canice Cassidy, Electro, the Hobgoblin, Karnov, Magus, and the Serpent.
+An alternate universe iteration of the Sinister Six from Earth-311 called the Sinister Sextet appears in The Amazing Spider-Man (vol. 4) #1, consisting of Canice Cassidy, Electro, Hobgoblin, Karnov, Magus, and the Serpent.

 Marvel 2099

-A future iteration of the Sinister Six from a Marvel 2099-related timeline appears in Spider-Man 2099 (vol. 3) #11-12, consisting of Venom 2099, the Goblin 2099, Doctor Octopus 2099, the Vulture 2099, Electro 2099, and the Sandwoman.
+A future iteration of the Sinister Six from a Marvel 2099-related timeline appears in Spider-Man 2099 (vol. 3) #11-12, consisting of Venom, the Goblin, Doctor Octopus, Vulture, Electro, and the Sandwoman.
 After the Goblin is revealed to be a mole helping Spider-Man 2099, he is killed by Doctor Octopus and replaced with Venture.